 Grow your connections

 Whether you met someone at a trade show, conference or charity event, why not follow it up with a personalised connection request?
-Similarly, if you have recently connected with a former colleague then search through their connections and see if any are relevant.
-Once you make a connection make sure you follow it up with a message – you’d be surprised what opportunities this can open up.
+Similarly, if you have recently connected with a former colleague then search through their connections and see if any are relevant to you.